How to Calculate Containers for 21 Day Fix Recipes

 This site contains affiliate links.
 Please see Policies for more information.

-Learning how to calculate container counts for the 21 Day Fix can seem very intimidating at first, but making recipes fit into 21 Day Fix containers is actually very easy.
+Learning how to calculate containers for 21 Day Fix recipes can seem very intimidating at first, but making recipes fit into 21 Day Fix containers is actually very easy.
 The 21 Day Fix eating plan teaches you how to use portion control for weight loss without counting calories.

 What are the 21 Day Fix container sizes?

-The first step of counting containers in a fixed recipe is knowing how much of one type of food fits in each color coded container so you can accurately count them.
+The first step of counting containers in a mixed recipe (like soup) is knowing how much of one type of food fits in each color coded container so you can accurately count them.

 • Green (vegetables): 1 cup